codingforentrepreneurs/blog/contents/google-cloud-cli-and-sdk-setup.md

 Replace `serverless-cfe` with your `project-id` from step 4.

 ## All Setup Up!
 Now your local system should be able to use the enabled services you have in Google Cloud.
-You'll have to use the Google Cloud [console](https://console.cloud.google.com] from time to time to ensure services can/are running.
+You'll have to use the Google Cloud [console](https://console.cloud.google.com])from time to time to ensure services can/are running.